sgfost/runelite-textures/README.md

 ## Available resource packs:
 - [rs3 inspired](https://github.com/sgfost/runelite-textures/raw/master/rs3/release/rs3-textures.zip) (this is more or less abandoned feel free to make any additions etc.)
-  * currently only supports resizeable mode, if you want fixed, let me know, otherwise I'll get around to it eventually

 # screenshots